HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 An operand field in the respective instruction encodes several operand modes.
 It needs to support the idea of an immediate value, a combination of a zero and a general register, two general registers, a segment and general register combination and an index register with a a signed offset.
 Operand modes also need to distinguish word, half-word and byte size content access.
 This leads to a rich set of operand modes.
 The operand modes are grouped in four sections to eight modes.
 Operand mode group zero is the immediate and register group.
 The immediate group contains only one mode, which is a signed 14-bit quantity.
 The register group allows for no register, i.e. "a" and "b" are both a zero value, a one register mode, where either "a" or "b" are zero, and finally two registers "a" and "b".

 The CPU pipeline implements all of the immediate and register modes in selecting the correct inputs to the ALU.
-From a hardware perspective, all computational operations are of the form Reg-R <- Reg-A op Reg-B. The general register reads take place in the instruction fetch / decode stage.
+From a hardware perspective, all computational operations are of the form ***Reg-R = Reg-A op Reg-B***.
+The general register reads take place in the instruction fetch / decode stage.
 The general register store in the execution stage.

 Operand mode groups 1 ..
 3 are the indexing group.
 They are identical except that operand group 1 operates on a word, operand mode 2 on a half-word and operand mode 3 on a byte.
 The address computed is in all three cases therefore the same.
 The first mode in such a group, i.e. mode 8, 16 and 24 allow to use two registers as base and offset register, reaching any place in the segment.
 The second operand mode in an indexing group features a segment register in "a" and the offset in "b", to which a small offset embedded in the instruction is added.
 This operand mode can reach any data in the virtual address space.
 The remaining 6 modes in an indexing group will select from the index register GR10 to GR15.
 The address is formed by selecting the index register and adding an offset embedded in the instruction to it.
 The runtime reserves some index register for pointing to the current stack frame, globals and so on.